Assessing the performance of future space-based detectors: Astrophysical foregrounds and individual sources: Methodology: global GWB estimate and SNR calculation

 In the next iteration $i=1$, the code reads the $S_{h,0}(f)$ arrays generated at step $i=0$ and it adds them to the detector sensitivity $S_n(f)$.
 Now the SNR of each GW event is determined with respect to the new noise curve $S_n(f) + \sum S_{h,0}(f) $ and is compared to the specified threshold for that catalog.
 The code then evaluates a new PSD of the GWB $S_{h,1}(f)$, by considering only the sources whose SNR is below the threshold, and prints it on file for each population.
 In each subsequent iteration $i$, the latest estimates $S_{h,i-1}$ is added to the detector noise and is used for the SNR calculation.
 A schematic overview of the code workflow is presented Fig.~\ref{fig:flow_chart}.

 The algorithm repeats these steps until the number of detectable events in each catalog stabilizes to a constant value, meaning that our procedure has converged.
 Indeed, at each repetition, the level of the residual background reduces due to the higher number of resolved sources, since the SNRs progressively increase as a result of the lower noise given by the astrophysical background.
 We set a limit of $i=20$ iterations to reduce the runtime of the code: at this point, the number of resolved sources is no longer changing across all catalogs except for the GB population, where, in the worst case, it increases by only 0.2\% in the final iteration - a variation we consider negligible.
+Unlike other studies \cite{Korol_WD, Karnesis_code}, our procedure does not apply a running median to smooth the PSD.
+We expect this to result in no significant difference on our final results, since applying a running median at the last step closely matches the non-smoothed curve.
+Higher attention on the smoothing may be required when fitting the foreground with an analytical model, which lies beyond the scope of this study.

 At the final cycle $i=20$, the produced PSD $S_{h,20}$ is a more accurate estimate of the GWB produced by all the sources that are too faint to be identified and extracted by the collective signal.
 As a result, it provides a reliable prediction of the astrophysical noise that will impact the detector sensitivity.
 For this reason, we simply refer to it as $S_h$ in the following, and we use it to calculate the final SNR of the events in the catalogs.